theirrationalone/solidity-smart-contract-ethersjs/README.md

 npm run wallet:encrypt
 ```

-### b.
+### c.
 Copy code below, Go to Your Project, Open Terminal then Paste it into terminal then hit enter.

 <br />